ASSISTANT GUIDING MANAGER - Naturalist Guide

 SM: To engage in my dream career and help others learn about and enjoy the majestic beauty of nature.

 What are your hobbies?

-What’s your craziest hiking story?
+Tell us your craziest hiking story.

-What is your dream vacation?
+And what is your dream vacation?

 SM: A yearlong backpacking adventure in Europe, Asia, and Africa